Police, protesters clash after vigil for slain Georgia Tech student

 The Georgia Bureau of Investigation said Schultz left three suicide notes and had called 911 claiming to see a young man with a knife and possibly a gun on campus.
 No firearms were found.

-Schultz’s parents and their attorney have asked why police did not use non-lethal means to subdue a young student.
+Schultz’s parents and their attorney have asked why police did not use non-lethal means to subdue their child.
 The parents said they plan to sue the police and university.
+(Reporting by Rich McKay; additional reporting by Ian Simpson, editing by G Crosse)